ART & DESIGN

 From the Potish series, this terracotta ceramic jar, designated as 011, serves as a self-questioning device specifically designed for the spiritual practitioner.

-The illustration invites the need to surrender the world and let go of attachments, in the spiritual design inspired digital painting by L'Enclos
+Surrender the world and let go of attachments. digital painting by Martin Lenclos

 Martin Lenclos's chair from the Valley Series is a typical self-questioning device for the spiritual practitioner.